End-of-life hospital care in California could soon include cannabis

 But Jim Bartell’s mission had just begun

-Ryan Bartell passed away on April 21, 2018 in Seattle, California, but Jim wasn’t done with this issue.
+Ryan Bartell passed away on April 21, 2018, but Jim wasn’t done with this issue.
 He drafted a bill that would allow terminally ill patients to use medical cannabis in hospitals.

 Ryan was able to spend his last two and a half weeks of life chatting on the phone and taking visitors—connecting, laughing, and taking the precious time to say goodbye.